 Abu Dhabi Polytechnic was licensed in December 2010.
 The Higher Diploma in Nuclear Technology and the Higher Diploma in Semiconductor Technology were accredited by the Ministry of Higher Education and Scientific Research (MOHESR) in January 2012.
 The Higher Diploma in Information Security Engineering Technology and the Higher Diploma and the Applied Bachelor in Petroleum Engineering Technology were accredited by the Ministry of Higher Education and Scientific Research (MOHESR) in January 2013.
-The Applied Bachelor programme in Information Security Engineering Technology and the Higher Diploma and the Applied Bachelor Electromechanical Engineering Technology were accredited by the Ministry of Higher Education and Scientific Research (MOHESR) in January 2014.
+The Applied Bachelor programme in Information Security Engineering Technology and the Higher Diploma and the Applied Bachelor Electromechanical Engineering Technology were accredited by the Ministry of Higher Education and Scientific Research (MOHESR) in January 2013.
+The Applied Bachelor Electromechanical Engineering Technology were accredited by the Ministry of Higher Education and Scientific Research (MOHESR) in January 2014.